 The Company enters into contracts with its clients to provide a stand-ready connection to its electronic marketplaces, which facilitates the execution of trades by its clients.
-The access to the Company's electronic marketplaces includes market data, continuous pricing data refreshes and the processing of trades thereon.
-The stand-ready connection to the electronic marketplaces is considered a single performance obligation satisfied over time as the client simultaneously receives and consumes the benefit from the Company's performance as access is provided (that is, the performance obligation constitutes a series of services that are substantially the same in nature and are provided over time using the same measure of progress).
-For its services, the Company earns subscription fees for granting access to its electronic marketplaces.
+The access to the Company's electronic marketplaces includes market data, continuous pricing data refreshes and the processing and reporting of trades thereon, which are highly interrelated services.
+The stand-ready connection to the electronic marketplaces is considered a single performance obligation satisfied over time as the client simultaneously receives and consumes the benefit from the Company's performance as access is provided.
+This performance obligation constitutes a series of services that are substantially the same in nature and are provided over time using the same measure of progress.

+For its services, the Company may earn subscription fees for granting access to its electronic marketplaces.
 Subscription fees, which are generally fixed fees, are recognized as revenue on a monthly basis, in the period that access is provided.
 The frequency of subscription fee billings varies from monthly to annually, depending on contract terms.

-Fees received by the Company which are not yet earned are included in deferred revenue on the condensed consolidated statements of financial condition until the revenue recognition criteria have been met.
-The Company also earns transaction fees and/or commissions from transactions executed on the Company's electronic marketplaces.
-The Company earns commission revenue from its electronic and voice brokerage services on a riskless principal basis.
+The Company also earns transaction fees and/or commissions from transactions executed on the Company's electronic marketplaces, including the basis point commissions earned on the monthly average daily balance ("ADB") of money market fund investments made through its ICD Portal and commission revenue from its electronic and voice brokerage services on a riskless principal basis.
 Riskless principal revenues are derived on matched principal transactions where revenues are earned on the spread between the buy and sell price of the transacted product.

 Transaction fees and commissions are generated both on a variable and fixed price basis and vary by geographic region, product type and trade size.
-Fixed monthly transaction fees or commissions, or monthly transaction fees or commission minimums, are earned on a monthly basis in the period the stand-ready trading services are provided and are generally billed monthly.
-For variable transaction fees or commissions, the Company charges its clients amounts calculated based on the mix of products traded and the volume of transactions executed.
-Variable transaction fee or commission revenue is recognized and recorded on a trade-date basis when the individual trade occurs and is generally billed when the trade settles or is billed monthly.
-Variable discounts or rebates on transaction fees or commissions are earned and applied monthly or quarterly, resolved within the same reporting period and are recorded as a reduction to revenue in the period the relevant trades occur.
+Fixed monthly transaction fees and commissions, or monthly transaction fees and commission minimums, are earned on a monthly basis in the period the stand-ready trading services are provided and are generally billed monthly.
+For variable transaction fees and commissions, the Company charges its clients amounts calculated based on the mix of products traded and the volume of transactions executed.
+Variable transaction fee and commission revenue associated with a particular trade is recognized and recorded on a trade-date basis when the individual trade occurs and is generally billed when the trade settles or is billed monthly.
+Variable commission revenue based upon a clients' ADB invested in money market funds during a calendar month is recorded monthly and the rates billed may vary by money market fund and by the total level of funds invested.
+Variable discounts or rebates on transaction fees and commissions are earned and applied monthly or quarterly, resolved within the same reporting period and are recorded as a reduction to revenue in the period the relevant trades occur.

-The Company earns fees from an affiliate of LSEG (Refinitiv, which was rebranded as LSEG Data & Analytics during the fourth quarter of 2023) relating to the sale of market data to LSEG, which distributes that data.
+The Company also earns fees from an affiliate of LSEG (Refinitiv, which was rebranded as LSEG Data & Analytics during the fourth quarter of 2023) relating to the sale of market data to LSEG, which distributes that data.
 Included in these fees, which are billed quarterly, are real-time market data fees which are recognized monthly on a straight-line basis, as LSEG receives and consumes the benefit evenly over the contract period, as the data is provided.
 Also included in these fees are fees for historical data sets, which are recognized when the historical data set is provided to LSEG.